Ian, congratulations on finally publishing your second novel, Taking Up Serpents, today.

 Where can readers buy Taking Up Serpents?

 The book was published today in eBook and paperback formats in all major bookstores.
-Click on any of the logos below:
+Here's the link to Amazon:

 Anything final thoughts, Ian?